LYQ1107/AgriSTL/README.md

 ### Notes

 - Some methods are adapted and reorganized under the AgriSTL unified pipeline.
-- RDMN and DSAVEN are proposed in this project and are currently unpublished.
+- RDMN and DSAVFN are proposed in this project and are currently unpublished.
 - More baselines, detailed configurations, and benchmark reports will be released in future updates.

 <p align="right">(<a href="#top">back to top</a>)</p>